 Essentially you can break it down to a strong foundation, go-anywhere suspension, a concentrated center of gravity, and strong, lightweight and durable external materials.
 While not essential to the ruggedness of your off road camper trailer or caravan, off-the-grid power, water capacity and storage space are also big considerations when going off the grid.

 The chassis of your camper trailer or caravan holds everything else up, and is a make or break element when it comes to strength and durability.
 A strong chassis will increase the overall strength of the unit and will be the difference between getting it home or leaving it in the cape.
 To assess the strength and durability of the chassis in question, ask about the materials it is made from.

-A high grade chassis will be made up of hot dipped galvanised low weight steel, preferability marine grade.
-Country of original should also be a consideration, with Australian steel at the top of the list.
+A high grade chassis will be made up of hot dipped galvanised low weight steel, preferably marine grade.
+Country of origin should also be a consideration, with Australian steel at the top of the list.

 Fully articulating hitch